Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Georgia Tech Stats and Trends

-- Georgia Tech's games this year have gone over the point total four times in seven opportunities (57.1%).
+- Georgia Tech's games this year have gone over the total in four out of seven opportunities (57.1%).

-- Georgia Tech is 2-2 against the spread and 3-1 overall this season when the team scores more than 23.1 points.
+- Georgia Tech is 2-2 against the spread and 3-1 overall in games when it scores more than 23.1 points.

-- When Georgia Tech totals more than 381.6 yards, the team is 2-4 against the spread and 3-3 overall.
+- In games that Georgia Tech amasses more than 381.6 yards, the team is 2-4 against the spread and 3-3 overall.

 - This year, the Yellow Jackets have seven turnovers, one fewer than the Hokies have takeaways (8).